Traditions of Men

 Jesus healed a blind man and told him that his faith had saved him, but the blind man was saved from a life of blindness.
 Every time the Bible talks of heaven, hell, judgment, or being saved it may be referring to temporal judgment which is punishment and reward before the Day of Judgment.

 Heaven can mean eternal life as determined on the Day of Judgment, but it can also be referring to measured reward before the Day of Judgment.
-Christians often believe in temporal judgment, but it is given little to no attention.
+Both applications of justice are supported by the Bible, so they are both true.
+Understanding both applications of justice causes some confusion in the Bible to disappear.
+Christians will sometimes talk about temporal judgment, but without considering that many Biblical passages could be referring to it.

 Luke 17:20-21 And when he was demanded of the Pharisees, when the kingdom of God should come, he answered them and said, The kingdom of God cometh not with observation: Neither shall they say, Lo here! or, lo there! for, behold, the kingdom of God is within you.